The Article in 60 Seconds

 According to Michael Solomon, professor of marketing at St. Joseph’s University Haub School of Business: “Generation Z are all authors in their own way and they are publishing their autobiography every day….If brands have an interesting backstory, tell that story and tell it often.”

 It’s no secret that we’re all addicted to our phones, but Gen Z may be the most addicted, with research showing that 45% of Gen Z are on their phones “almost constantly.”
-They’ve never known life without little red notifications luring them to check just more social media app, one more email, and one more text.
+They’ve never known life without little red notifications luring them to check just one more social media app, one more email, and one more text.

 If you want to be part of this digital interaction with Gen Zers, you’ve got to meet them on their smartphone turf.
 To do so effectively requires an integrated marketing strategy that includes everything from marketing automation campaigns, to social media, to search engine optimization (SEO).